aaryanug25-tech/class-schedule-main/README.md

 3. Click "Generate Timetable" to create the schedule.
 4. View, print, or share the color-coded timetable.
 5. Use the sidebar to access features like "Find Available Rooms", "Reschedule Class", "Cancel Class", and "Change Room".
-6. Click the "View Teachers Directory" button in the sidebar to see a full list of teachers and their details on a dedicated page.
+6. Click the "View Teachers Directory" button in the sidebar to see a full list of teachers.
+7. Click on any teacher's name to view their personal timetable with their assigned classes.
+8. Review the dashboard analytics to get insights into teacher workloads, room usage, and course distribution.
+9. Use the timetable approval system to review and finalize schedules.

 ## Project Structure
 ```
 PROJECT/
+├── models.py              # Extended database models
 ├── scheduler.py           # Core scheduling logic and database models
 ├── webapp/
 │   ├── app.py             # Flask web application
 │   ├── templates/
 │   │   ├── teachers.html         # Teachers Directory page
+│   │   ├── teacher_timetable.html # Individual teacher schedules
+│   │   ├── index.html           # Dashboard with analytics
 │   │   └── ...                  # Other HTML templates (GitHub dark theme)
+│   └── static/
+│       ├── style.css            # Main stylesheet
+│       ├── chart.js             # Dashboard chart functionality
+│       ├── dashboard.css        # Dashboard styling
-│   └── static/            # CSS and static files (GitHub dark theme)
+│       └── ...                  # Other static files (GitHub dark theme)
 ├── scheduler.db           # SQLite database (auto-created)
 └── README.md
 ```